ARM-software/Arm-2D/documentation/getting_started_as_a_gui_stack_developer.md

-# Getting Started as a Professional User
+# Getting Started as a GUI stack developer

 ### "I am interested in the implementation"